xndong1020/graphql-react-event-booking/README.md

 ```

-5. sage guard your path, by checking req.isAuthenticated and/or req.userId
+5. Guard your path, by checking req.isAuthenticated and/or req.userId
 ```javascript
 createBooking: async (args, req) => {
     if (!req.isAuthenticated) throw new Error('UnAuthorized request')